Nintendo Game Card: Nintendo 3DS Game Card

 Game cards for the Nintendo 3DS are from 1 to 4 gigabytes in size, with 2 GB of game data at launch.
-Though it was reported storage options range up to 8 GB, no games using an 8 GB game card were ever released.
+Though it was reported storage options range up to 8 GB, no game cards over 4 GB were ever released.
 They look very similar to DS game cards, but are incompatible and have a small tab on one side to prevent them from being inserted into a DS, DS Lite, DSi or DSi XL/LL.
+All 3DS games are region locked, similar to that of DSi-exclusive games.

 New Nintendo 3DS Game Card

 While the New Nintendo 3DS accepts all game cards for the 3DS, there are a small number of game titles that were released on game cards that took advantage of the handheld's upgraded hardware.
 They looked identical in appearance to standard 3DS game cards and can be physically inserted into original 3DS/3DS XL systems, but are incompatible and will display an error message, similar to DSi-exclusive game cards.